 How you’re taught

-All students are required to attend three study days—two for the first module, and one for the second module.
+ll students are required to attend three study days with combined content for both modules.
 Study days are interactive and will contain practical group discussions to provide guidance and information.
 The study days also maximise networking opportunities with other students on the programme.

 You are supported by an assigned a mentor who is a HE professional, an AUA member and works at a UK HE institution or within the sector.

 You'll also use our virtual learning environment, NOW, which is a flexible web-based system that gives you 24-hour access to module learning materials and reading lists.
 It allows you to discuss work with tutors and submit coursework electronically from anywhere in the world.

 The course uses both formative assessment, to help students to develop their skills and test their academic writing skills, and summative assessments, the results of which determine final awards.
 The assessments are designed to test all course learning outcomes set out in Section 7.

 The assessments for the course are as follows:

 - A 750 word essay plan relating to the knowledge assignment, identifying readings; key points in the argument; and a sample paragraph - formative